YanbingChen/cosmochat_onboarding/README.md

-# QuantumBot React Application
+# Cosmochat React Application

 ## Description

-The QuantumBot React Application is a chat interface built using React and various other modern web development tools.
+The Cosmochat React Application is a chat interface built using React and various other modern web development tools.
 It features a welcome page, a chat interface, session management, and an activity dashboard that provides real-time user activity metrics.

 ## Tools Used